 The strongest brands don’t just accept this paradigm, they actively work with it to inform their tactical approach.

-Content re-purposing is a great example of how this can be achieved through creating multiple content assets from one pillar piece of content.
-Whilst providing a greater level of choice for your discerning readers, this operates well on a tactical level through widening the amount of touchpoints you create for your target audiences to intercept and engage with your message.
+Content re-purposing is a great example of how this can be achieved through creating multiple content assets from one pillar piece.
+Whilst providing a greater level of choice for your discerning readers, this operates well on a tactical level by widening the number of touchpoints you create for your target audiences to intercept and engage with your message.